macterra/metatron/docs/README.md

     - it is the responsibility of the authorization software to ensure that auth txos are used only to update ownership claims, not for fees

 ### Operation

+The system scans new blocks for auth transactions, validates them, generates block certificates (block-certs) for valid ones, and updates the version database.
+Instances of the system that implement that same consensus rules and scan the same set of blockchains will necessarily converge on the same version database state analogously to the unspent transaction output (UTXO) set for a particular blockchain.

 ![](diagrams/verified-versions-v4.png)